geovedi/book-notes/2011/thinking-fast-and-slow.notes.md

 ## Introduction
 - Introduction:
-  - The author's aim is to enrich readers' vocabulary for discussing judgments, choices, policies, and decisions.
+  - Kahneman's aim is to enrich readers' vocabulary for discussing judgments, choices, policies, and decisions.
   - Intelligent gossip is a motive for self-criticism and improvement.
   - The hope is that discussing biases can lead to self-awareness and enhanced decision-making.
 - Biases and Gossip: